kreativwebdesign/lode/README.md

 ## Sub Projects

-This repo contains different sub projects which have a uniform way of using them.\
+This repo contains different sub projects which have a uniform way of using them.
-Set them all up locally with `yarn setup` inside the root project or individually by running that same command inside the project you want to setup.

 ### Report